Omeprazole medicine

 4

-Hypomagnesaemia is also associated to the excessive use of Omeprazole.
-It is a disorder in which magnesium levels in blood decrease considerably and this can produce an insufficient quantity of gastric acids in the stomach.
+Hypomagnesaemia is also associated with the excessive use of Omeprazole.
+It is a disorder in which magnesium levels in blood decrease considerably, and this can produce an insufficient quantity of gastric acids in the stomach.
 This will make intestinal absorption much more difficult, which will affect the absorption of magnesium.

 5

 Taking Omeprazole also increases the risk of intestinal infections.
-The function of Omeprazole is to reduce acid secretions, and due to this bacterial flora can be affected.
-This can favour the growth of bacteria that can cause infections.
+The function of Omeprazole is to reduce acid secretions, and due to this, bacterial flora can be affected.
+This can favor the growth of bacteria that can cause infections.

 6

-Reducing intestinal acid can also alter the absorption of calcium, for this reason high doses of Omeprazole and long-term treatments can produce risk of fractures on hips, wrists and spine, mostly in the elderly.
-In these cases it's important to revise the calcium ingestion.
+Reducing intestinal acid can also alter the absorption of calcium.
+For this reason, high doses of Omeprazole and long-term treatments can produce a risk of fractures on hips, wrists, and spine, mostly in the elderly.
+In these cases, it's important to revise the calcium ingestion.

 7